-is a saxophone & clarinet artist in Alaska.
-He teaches band in the Anchorage School District and saxophone at the University of Alaska, Anchorage.
+is a saxophone & woodwind artist and teaches band and jazz band in the Anchorage School District and a volunteer Buddhist meditation teacher teaching Sunday classes Sep-May.
+Rick’s continuing education includes a Masters certificate in Electronic Music Composition & Production with Berklee School of Music and Berklee Film Scoring Professional Certificate (2021) and is a current Yamaha Performing Artist.
 Rick received full saxophone scholarships for both undergraduate & graduate degrees, and he received a B.A. in Music Performance from Cleveland State University and Master of Music in Saxophone Performance from the University of Akron.
-Rick was accepted into Doctorate program for saxophone at the University of Indiana with the famous Eugene Rousseau, but instead decided to break from school and has been in Alaska for the last several years dedicating his life to performing and teaching.
+Rick was accepted into Doctorate program for saxophone at the University of Indiana with Eugene Rousseau, and has been in Alaska for the last 27 years dedicating his life to performing and teaching.

-In the Spring of 2012, Rick released his second and third CD (Icy Grooves & Be Like the Sun) which followed “Rick Zelinsky Live!” in 2010.
-He plays regularly with his quintet at O'Malley's on the Green Restaurant and trio at Aurora Fine Art Gallery.
-He’s founder and director of the state’s popular summer band program, Alaska Band, celebrating it’s 12th anniversary (2012).
-Rick regularly plays soprano, alto, tenor and baritone saxophones, bass and alto clarinet; midi wind controller and enjoys playing both jazz and classical music.
+In 2012, Rick released his second and third CD as a leader (Icy Grooves & Be Like the Sun) consisting of many original compositions and followed “Rick Zelinsky Live!” from 2010.
+Rick performs regularly in Alaska and is founder and director of the state’s popular summer band program, Alaska Band, celebrating it’s 20th anniversary (2020).
+Rick regularly plays soprano, alto, tenor and baritone saxophones, bass and alto clarinets; flutes, midi wind controller and enjoys playing both jazz and classical music.

-Some of Rick’s recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; saxophone soloist with country star, T.Graham Brown; featured soloist on CD two releases for Alaskan pianist, Dan McElrath, and two CDs for trumpet artist, Yngvil Vatn Guttu.
-Rick also teaches Monday evening Buddhist meditation classes open to all striving for inner peace to help all living beings. (www.MeditateInAlaska.org)
+Some of Rick’s other recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; guest teacher and artist with the Alaska Jazz Workshop, as a saxophone soloist with country star, T.Graham Brown; and featured soloist on CD releases for several Alaskan artists including Mark Manners and several with Yngvil.

 Words of praise for the Tribute to the Jazz Masters series: